 We are not powerless to resist this policy.
 UUSC advocates have repeatedly called on Congress to take up and pass the NO BAN Act, which would end the Muslim Ban and ensure it can never be imposed again.
 Recently, House leadership pledged to bring this bill to a vote.
 You can sign UUSC’s petition to call on members of both chambers of Congress to make good on this promise and pass the NO BAN Act into law.
 UUSC began this petition after a recent escalation in tensions between the United States and Iran.
 Now, with the expansion of the travel ban, this message is more timely than ever.

 UUSC’s partner The UndocuBlack Network reminds us, “The reasons keep changing about why it is that the Trump administration wants to keep black and brown people out.
 And that’s because there is no honest reason, except for racism and xenophobia.
 Behind these bans and visa sanctions are real people with real families—facing the pain and uncertainty that family separation brings.”
-For their sake and the sake of human rights, please join us in urging Congress to take action now.
+For their sake and the sake of human rights, Congress must take action now.

 Photo Credit: iStock – VallarieE

 About UUSC: Guided by the belief that all people have inherent worth and dignity, UUSC advances human rights globally by partnering with affected communities who are confronting injustice, mobilizing to challenge oppressive systems, and inspiring and sustaining spiritually grounded activism for justice.
 We invite you to join us in this journey toward realizing a better future!